MCSG Constitutional Guidelines for New Student Organizations

-1. New student organizations must demonstrate a unique purpose or reason for existence.
-They should be able to distinguish themselves from all other organizations.
+- New student organizations must demonstrate a unique purpose or reason for existence.
+They should be able to distinguish themselves from other organizations on campus.

-5. Student organizations will appoint leadership through fair elections
+- Student organizations will appoint leadership through fair elections.

-a.
-New leadership will be required to identify itself to Campus Activites and Operations and MCSG for the purpose of maintaining an accurate list of active organizations and organizational contact persons.
+- New leadership must identify itself to Campus Activities and Operations and MCSG for the purpose of maintaining an accurate list of active organizations and organizational contact persons.

-b.
-Groups without leaders will be required to identify at least one contact person to MCSG and Campus Activites and Operations .
+- Groups without elected leaders must identify at least one contact person to Campus Activities and Operations and MCSG.
 Contacts will be subject to the same notification procedures as leaders in other student organizations.

 Macalester College guarantees the freedom to organize and join organizations.

-b.
-Although organizations may set restrictive membership criteria, these should have a basis in the functioning of the organization and should not be discriminatory, as specified in the College’s non-discrimination policy.
+- Although organizations may set restrictive membership criteria (e.g. tryouts/auditions), these should have a basis in the functioning of the organization and should not be discriminatory, as specified in the College’s non-discrimination policy.

 - No organization shall be required to submit a membership list to the College.